Skip to main content

-Promotions Manager promotion types
+Discount Manager discount types

-Creating and managing markdown promotions
+Creating and managing markdown discounts

-• The discount associated with the promotion
+• The discount

 Markdown Promotion Methods Description

-createItemPriceMarkdownPromotion Creates a markdown promotion.
+createItemPriceMarkdownPromotion Creates a markdown discount.

-updateItemPriceMarkdownPromotion Updates a markdown promotion.
+updateItemPriceMarkdownPromotion Updates a markdown discount.

-deleteItemPriceMarkdownPromotion Deletes a markdown promotion.
+deleteItemPriceMarkdownPromotion Deletes a markdown discount.

-Creating and managing threshold promotions
+Creating and managing threshold discounts

-• The discount associated with the promotion
+• The discount

 • The discount threshold, or when the discount "triggers"